Strategic People Programme:

 - Understanding of how to continue to learn and grow to respond positively to the changing nature of work

 This programme is designed for busy working professionals.
-It is a seven day programme set across four modules, held over four months.
+It is a eight day programme set across four modules, held over four months.
 The majority of the programme will be held on-site at the University of Auckland Business School campus.

 The expected time commitment outside of the module components involves work on a strategic project, mentoring sessions, peer coaching, reflection on learning and pre and post module readings.